Water law permit - construction projects in groundwater

 Course description

-Interventions relevant to water law include, for example
+Interventions in the groundwater that are relevant under water law include, for example

 • Pumping out and thus lowering groundwater to drain an excavation pit and discharging the extracted water back into the groundwater.

-• Temporary or permanent damming up and possibly also lowering of groundwater due to a building structure or the enclosure of a building pit.
+• The temporary or permanent damming, diversion or lowering of groundwater by a building structure or the enclosure of a building pit.

-• Introduction of substances into the groundwater (buildings or building materials such as foundations, building materials, bored piles, sheet piling, injections).
+• The introduction of substances into the groundwater (buildings or building materials such as foundations, building materials, bored piles, sheet piling, injections).

-The resulting construction water (groundwater and rainwater in the excavation pit) must be discharged back into the near-surface subsoil via absorption wells or soakaways after passing through a settling basin to settle fine particles.
+Construction water (groundwater and rainwater in the excavation pit) must be channelled back into the subsoil near the surface via absorption wells or soakaways after passing through a settling basin (for settling fine particles).

-Discharge into the municipal sewer or into surface waters (such as municipal streams, rivers and lakes) is not desirable and is only authorised in very well-founded individual cases.
+Discharge into the municipal sewer or into surface waters (municipal streams, rivers and lakes) is not desirable and will only be authorised in very well-founded individual cases.

 The water law permit from the Department of Climate and Environmental Protection is required in addition to the building permit from the local building commission or a permit from the Munich Municipal Drainage Department!